Safe Travels – What is the safest country?

 Safe Travels for Family Vacations

 When you choose a destination for family vacations safety is a major concern.
-Watching the news can give you a very unbalanced idea of what is a safe city and wasn’t isn’t.
+Watching the news can give you a very unbalanced idea of what is a safe city and what isn’t.
 Misconceptions can really hurt your opinion of a city.
 You’ll hear about places that have problems – new and old and some will really be exaggerated.
-There is a lot to consider when you choose a place for the perfect family adventure.
+There is a lot to consider when you choose a place for safe travels on the perfect family adventure.

 *Is this a safe neighborhood for a hotel?